-Check out TwitterVoteReport.com, a site for sharing your experience in voting during the Nov 4 US Presidential elections.
+TwitterVoteReport.com (no longer functional) was a site for sharing your voting experience during 2008 US Presidential elections.
 Their help page has the details about how to participate in reporting your experience.

 And YOU can help!
 Be a citizen journalist!
 Submit a report about conditions at your polling place.